Saturday, February 28, 2026

 🍊 Paint a Black History Month inspired garden rock and help us decorate our gardens!

-🍊 Visit the FL Blue ASPIRE tent for fun and educational giveaways
+🍊 Visit the Florida Blue/ASPIRE tent for fun and educational giveaways.

 Thank you to the FL Blue ASPIRE team for making this event possible!